Taking the heat. Sauna's popular and there may be health benefits too

 "It is my mental reset – my control, alt, delete," says Ana Hernandez, who launched a mobile sauna business after the pandemic and organized Seattle's first ever sauna festival this past fall.

 Turnout for the two-day event ended up being three times what they'd anticipated.
-Attendees milled around a makeshift sauna village, assembled outside Seattle's Nordic Museum, sampling different styles of sauna, and occasionally dipping in an ice cold tub or shower.
+Attendees milled around a makeshift sauna village, assembled outside the Nordic Museum in Seattle, sampling different styles of sauna, and occasionally dipping in an ice cold tub or shower.

 "The crowd is very mixed," she says, "People come for their physical and mental wellness."